IU-PR/Capstone_project/content/docs/Groups/InnTime.md

 - Students will be able to get their full schedule faster.
 And also export it in a convenient format for further editing.
 However, now teachers do not have to spend a lot of time searching for a specific chat to warn students about changes in the schedule.
 All this will be done on one site.

 **User Testimonials or Use Cases:**
 - In our course, some people often try to make a schedule themselves so that it is more convenient to use it.
 Moreover, many complain that the schedule is quite inconvenient in the format presented.
 Therefore, we decided to make a project that will make a schedule for you.
+Our project will be used by students to speed up the process of finding their own schedule.
+We know that each student's schedule consists of contests, as well as electives.
+Everyone has different groups.
+It's difficult to look for your schedule every time among a large number of inconvenient tables.
+Teachers will also be able to use the service for more convenient work with schedule changes (classrooms, time pairs).

 ## **Lean Startup Questionnaire**